haacked/haacked.com/_posts/archived/2006-05-11-ItsAllAboutThePartyMode.aspx.markdown

 ---
 layout: post
-title: "It's All About The Party Mode!"
+title: It's All About The Party Mode!
 date: 2006-05-11 -0800
 comments: true
 disqus_identifier: 12773
 categories: []
+redirect_from: "/archive/2006/05/10/ItsAllAboutThePartyMode.aspx/"
 ---

 ![Party Mode Button](http://haacked.com/images/PartyModeButton.jpg) It is so easy to get caught up in your day to day work and home duties and forget to take a break to really cut loose.
 The answer, my friends, is